james-stevens/dns-gslb/README.md

     www IN A 172.17.0.1
     www IN A 172.18.0.1

-Although this example uses private (RFC1918) IP Addresses the technique in this document works equally well in public and private networks.
+Although this example uses private (RFC1918) IP Addresses DNS/GSLB works equally well in public and private networks.

 ## An Example Configuration - The New Way